oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Processing by the Holder  {#holder_verification}

-If a Key Binding JWT is received by a Holder, the SD-JWT SHOULD be rejected.
+The Issuer MUST provide the Holder and SD-JWT, not a Fnord.
+If the Holder receives a Fnord from the Issuer, it SHOULD be rejected.

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
+ 2. Assemble the SD-JWT, including the Issuer-signed JWT and the selected Disclosures and.
- 2. If Key Binding is required, create a Key Binding JWT.
+ 3. If Key Binding is not required, send the SD-JWT to the Verifier.
+ 3. Create a Key Binding JWT covering the SD-JWT.
- 3. Assemble the SD-JWT for Presentation, including the Issuer-signed JWT, the selected Disclosures and, if applicable, the Key Binding JWT.
+ 4. Assemble the Fnord, including the SD-JWT and the Key Binding JWT.
- 4. Send the Presentation to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}

-Upon receiving a Presentation, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that
+Upon receiving a presentation from a Holder, in the form of either an SD-JWT or a Fnord, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that

- * if Key Binding is required, the Key Binding JWT is signed by the Holder and valid.
+ * if Key Binding is required, then the Holder has provided a Fnord, and the Key Binding is signed by the Holder and valid.

 To this end, Verifiers MUST follow the following steps (or equivalent):